shakes76/PatternFlow/recognition/Arushi/Readme.md

 4. Then, run Test_driver_script.py file and while running the Test_driver_script.py script, the user command will ask to enter the path of training input and training groundtruth folder.
 5. After running the Test_driver_script.py file, it will automatically compile all the code and give the desired results and plots and figures.

-# Description of Comments:
-1. All the functions in ISIC_dataset_with_UNET.py file have comments that explains what the function does.
-2. In Test_driver_script.py file, the comments have been made to ensure that the user understands why the line of code is been used there.

 # Model Output:
 •	Accuracy plot with respect to Epochs for training and validation dataset with marker ‘x’ for best model.
 [![Accuracy plot]()